mertzjames/circuit_playground_examples/0_Introduction.md

 Use this to determine which version is installed on the device.
 In the case above, 4.x is installed.
 Next, navigate to https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases and download the associated version.
 In this case it would be `adafruit-circuitpython-bundle-4.x-mpy-YYYYMMDD.zip` where `YYYYMMDD` would be the most recent date release for the 4.x version.

-Once you've downloaded that `.zip` file, you can extract it and then use that to reference your Python libs.
+Once you've downloaded that `.zip` file, extract it and look for the `adafruit_circuitplayground` folder, and copy that into the a `lib` folder on your `CIRCUITPY` device.

 ## Connecting to the serial output